balt-dev/shrimply/README.md

 A simple programming language written in C++ in about a week as a learning exercise.

 Check the wiki for details!
+You can get a copy in the releases tab on the right.

+## Compiling

 This project was built using g++ 14.2, using no external dependencies.